mfaizudd/GeneticAlgorithmReporter/README.md

   --version           Display version information.
 ```

-Supporter input file are .json with this format
+Supported input file are .json with this format
 ```
 [
     {"Genes":[2,5,17,1]},